 Our network security team and infrastructure helps protect your data against the most sophisticated electronic attacks.
 The following is a subset of our network security practices.
 These are intentionally stated in a very general way, since even knowing what tactics we use is something hackers crave.
 If your organization requires further detail on our network security, please contact us.

 - 128/256-bit SSL.
 The communication between your computer and our servers is encrypted using strong 128-bit keys (256-bit keys in many cases).
 What this means is that even if the information traveling between your computer and our servers were to be intercepted, it would be nearly impossible for anyone to make any sense out of it.
-Please check our product pages for details on which applications or plans support SSL.

 - IDS/IPS.
 Our network is gated and screened by highly powerful and certified Intrusion Detection / Intrusion Prevention Systems.

 - Control and Audit.
 All accesses are controlled and also audited.